terryg99/mm_starter/_posts/2025-08-21-Code-Fence-Example.md

   - SwiftUI
 ---

-## This is an example of a code fence
+## This is an example of a code fence with Swift pretty syntax highlighting

 `````swift
 import SwiftUI